IBM/cloudland/doc/Installation.md

    ```

 ## Compute nodes:
-1. yum is used to install following softwares:
+1. yum is used to install following softwares, you may need to install *epel* repo first:
    1. **sqlite jq mkisofs NetworkManager net-tools iptables iptables-services**
    2. For KVM on x86_64 and KVM on s390x:
       1. **Compute node uses KVM to manage virtual machines**